 - Thread it through the web of each finger and back across the base of the thumb every time.
 Some contenders prefer a little extra padding around their middle finger.

 - Return to the knuckles and wrap them twice more for a final bit of padding.

 - Wind the wrap down around your hand and wrist until it ends.

-- Secure it with the Velcro strap or tape.
+- Make sure the wrap is tight, and secure it with the Velcro strap or tape.